 After the basic training was completed, the men attended different schools for vehicle training such as tank maintenance, truck maintenance, scout car maintenance, motorcycle maintenance, and carpentry.
 The battalion’s machine shops, welding shops, and kitchens were all on trucks.
 It is known the members of the battalion often trained on the tanks of the 192nd Tank Battalion.

-While taking part in the maneuvers in Arkansas, A Company of the battalion received orders to return to Ft.
+In August 1941, 19th Ordnance went on maneuvers in Arkansas.
+While taking part in the maneuvers, A Company received orders to return to Ft.
 Knox.
-Once there, the company was inactivated and activated the next day, August 17, 1941, as the 17th Ordnance Company and received orders to go overseas.
-It is not known if he was already a member of A Company, or if he replaced another man.
-The reason the 17th Ordnance Company was created appears to be tied to the First Tank Group, and there are at least two stories of how the tank group ended up in the Philippines.
+Once there, the company was inactivated and activated the next day, August 17, as the 17th Ordnance Company and received orders to go overseas.
+The reason the company was created appears to be tied to the First Tank Group, and there are at least two stories of how the tank group ended up in the Philippines.

 After spending three weeks in tents, they moved into their barracks on October 18, the barracks were described as being on stilts with walls that from the floor were five feet of a weaved matting called sawali; this allowed the men to dress.
 Above five feet the walls were open and allowed for breezes to blow through the barracks making them more comfortable than the tents.
 There were no doors or windows.
 The wood that was used for the support beams was the best mahogany available.
 For personal hygiene, a man was lucky if he was near a faucet with running water.